learn-co-curriculum/dsc-linear-regression-section-intro-v2-5/README.md

 We're then going to examine the difference between permutations and combinations we'll get some practice calculating combinations for everything from drawing letters from a bag to creating soccer teams for a tournament!

+## Bernoulli and Binomial Distributions

+Finally, we're going to look at Bernoulli experiment and how the probabilities related to a series of independent Bernoulli events can be expressed using a Binomial distribution.

 ## Summary